-The Seinäjoen Voima and Vaskiluodon Voima power plants were audited in accordance with environmental management system certification
+Seinäjoen Voima and Vaskiluodon Voima power plants were audited

-In addition to the Energy Efficiency Agreements, the power plants Seinäjoen Voima and Vaskiluodon Voima have also been granted the ISO 140001:2015 certification for environmental management systems and the ETJ+ Energy Efficiency System.
-In 2020, both plants were audited for certification purposes.
+In addition to the Energy Efficiency Agreement, Seinäjoen Voima and Vaskiluodon Voima have been granted certifications for their environmental management systems (ISO 140001:2015) and the ETJ+ Energy Efficiency Management System.
+In 2021, both power plants were audited for certification.

 In addition to external auditing, EPV carries out internal targeted auditing directed at EPV Energy Ltd’s Group companies.
-In 2020, ten internal audits were carried out in the company focused on, for example:
+In 2021, eleven internal and external audits were carried out in the company, focused on, for example:

 - the company’s wind power plants under construction and already in use

 - power plants’ energy efficiency, cleanliness and chemicals